PMEC-OSU/FOSTWIN/docs/index.md

 - Use the System Identification (SID) digital twin model provided [here](https://github.com/PMEC-OSU/FOSTWIN) (do NOT use the WECSim twin for the competition)
 - Use the provided SID admittance (includes drive train dynamics)
 - Do not make changes outside of the control model (FOSTWIN/ctrl/userCtrlModel block)
-- Run the entire model (including control) in real-time at 1kHz loop rate on our provided Speegoat Baseline target machine
+- Run the entire model (including control) in real-time at 1kHz loop rate on our provided Speedgoat Baseline target machine
 - Optimize net (mechanical - I2R winding loss) power capture for a JONSWAP (gamma=3.3) sea state with Hs of 0.136 m and Tp of 2.61s for a 300s simulation time
 - Use irregular waves seeded with 'default' for the random number generator.
 In scoring the results, we will evaluate with 5 additional seeds unknown to the developer